-The Yeni Valide Mosque, more widely known as the Yeni or new mosque, is located adjoining the harbor on the southern bank of the Golden Horn, at the foot of the bridge connecting the historic peninsula with Karaköy to the north.
-Began in 1597 by Safiye Sultan, the mother of Mehmed III (1595-1603) and completed more than half a century later by Turhan Hatice Sultan, the mother of Mehmed IV (1648-1687), the mosque stands in a long tradition of architectural patronage by Ottoman queen mothers or valides.
-A dense Jewish neighborhood was cleared for the mosque designed by architect Davud Aga, replaced by Dalgiç Mehmed Aga after his death in 1598 until work halted in 1603.
-Architect Mustafa Aga completed the mosque between 1661 and 1663 and built a sultan's kiosk (hünkar kasri), a room for Quran readers (darülkurra), tomb (türbe), Quranic school (sibyan mektebi), sabil (sebil), public fountains (çesme), stores (dükkan) and a closed spice market known as the Egyptian bazaar (Misir Çarsisi) around the mosque.
+The Yeni Valide Mosque, more widely known as the Yeni Cami or new mosque, is located adjoining the harbor on the southern bank of the Golden Horn, at the foot of the bridge connecting the historic peninsula with Karaköy to the north.
+Began in 1597/1006 AH by Safiye Sultan, the mother of Mehmed III (r.
+1595-1603/1003-1012 AH) and completed more than half a century later by Turhan Hatice Sultan, the mother of Mehmed IV (r.
+1648-1687/1058-1099 AH), the mosque stands in a long tradition of architectural patronage by Ottoman queen mothers or valides.
+A dense Jewish neighborhood was cleared for the mosque designed by architect Davud Aga, replaced by Dalgiç Mehmed Aga after his death in 1598 until work halted in 1603/1012 AH.
+Architect Mustafa Aga completed the mosque between 1661-1663/1071-1073 AH and built a sultan's kiosk (hünkar kasri), a room for Quran readers (darülkurra), tomb (türbe), Quranic school (sibyan mektebi), sabil (sebil), public fountains (çesme), stores (dükkan) and a closed spice market known as the Egyptian bazaar (Misir Çarsisi) around the mosque.
 A room for the mosque timekeeper (muvakkithane) was added in the nineteenth century.
 Details concerning the construction and organization of the complex are documented in waqf documents of the period kept in the Süleymaniye Library.

-The mosque courtyard is entered through three portals, one on each side, that are preceded by cascading set of steps.
-Slightly smaller than the mosque, the rectangular courtyard is enveloped by an arcade on three sides that meets the mosque portico to the southeast; a total of twenty-four domed bays carried on twenty columns.
+a courtyard, slightly smaller in area.
+The courtyard is entered through three portals preceded by a cascading set of steps, one on each side except that adjoining the prayer hall.
+The court is enveloped by an arcade on three sides that meets a portico fronting the prayer hall to the southeast; a total of twenty-four domed bays carried on twenty columns.
 It has two tiers of windows at regular intervals that continue along the portico façade.
 At the center, is the marble ablution fountain: an octagonal basin enclosed with grilled windows between eight columns that hold up a small dome.
 Its marble surfaces are richly carved with floral arabesques.
 Tile panels have been used to decorate the lower sections of the portico façade, which has a mihrab niche and a balcony on either side of the mosque entrance.

-The mosque has a plan similar to the Sehzade Mosque built half a century earlier by Mimar Sinan.
-Its rectangular prayer hall is covered by a large dome at its highest that is carried on pendentives with four grand arches elevated on four colossal piers.
-The dome is surrounded by four semi-domes, which in turn rest on three small semi-domes (longitudinal axis) or two semi-domes separated by an arch.
-Four independent domes cover the corners.
+The prayer hall has a plan similar to that of the Şehzade Mosque built half a century earlier by Mimar Sinan.
+It consists of a large rectangular bay at the center covered by a large dome at its highest that is carried on pendentives with four grand arches elevated on four colossal piers.
+This central space is flanked by four smaller rectangular bays covered by semi-domes, which in turn rest on three small semi-domes (longitudinal axis) or two semi-domes separated by an arch.
+Four independent domes cover the corners of the building.
 The small semi-domes, or exedra semi-domes, help bring the upper structure down to the exterior walls except to the northwest, where the wall has been pushed outwards to make space for an internal arcade that houses the women's section at the back of the congregation.
 Here, the semi-domes are carried on two smaller piers and two columns that reach the walls and the main piers with arches.
 The main piers also reach out to buttresses along the exterior walls by means of eight low arches that hang over the internal arcade as it wraps the mosque interior on three sides, ending at the qibla wall.
 The qibla end of the northeast gallery has been sectioned off to create the sultan's lodge, which is accessed through the sultan's kiosk outside the mosque.
 There is a marble muezzin's platform adjoining the western pier.
 Three tiers of windows, in addition to windows at the bases of domes and semi-domes, illuminate the interior.

 The late classical period decoration of the interior is dominated by blue and turquoise colored tiles that line the surfaces of the walls, arcades and the piers up to the level of the third windows.
 Painted arabesques with dominant hues of blue, red and green cover the remaining surfaces of walls, arches and vaulting.
 A multi-tiered muqarnas cornice braces the structure at the springing of the dome arches, merging with muqarnas pendentives of the exedra semi-domes on its way.
 There is a lesser cornice below the third windows that is highlighted with gold paint on the piers.
 The stone carving of the mihrab and the minbar are of note, as well as the mother-of-pearl woodwork of the preacher's pulpit, windowpane and doors.